gokrazy/gokrazy/website/content/packages/prometheus.md

 gok update
 ```

-In theory, this is enough to deploy prometheus, but unfortunatly we are missing
+In theory, this is enough to deploy prometheus, but unfortunately we are missing
 the web assets for the web UI which are not included in our build of prometheus.

 You can use prometheus as is, if you never want to go to the web UI on